-EDU\EXPENDITURE ${year\x}$ is total expenditure (public and private) by educational institutions (Figure 7.1).
-It includes expenditure on core educational goods and services such as teaching staff, school buildings, and school books and teaching materials, and peripheral educational goods and services such as research and development services (R&D), ancillarly services, general administration and other activities (see Chapter 4, Section 4.5 for definitions of educational expenditure).
+$EDU_EXPENDITURE{year_x}$ is the total expenditure (public, private and international) on educational institutions (Figure 7.1).
+It includes expenditure on core educational goods and services such as teaching staff, school buildings, and school books and teaching materials, and peripheral educational goods and services such as research and development services (R&D), ancillary services, general administration and other activities (see Chapter 4, Section 4.5 for definitions of educational expenditure).